codeonlyjs/website/content/guide/componentsAdvanced.md

 The object must pass this on to any nested CLObjects it is hosting.
 For components extended from the `Component` class this is handled automatically.

-A mounted object is always consider "alive" and in use and is the correct indicator for when a CLObject should acquire and release external resources.
+A mounted object is always considered "alive" and in use and is the correct indicator for when a CLObject should acquire and release external resources.

 ### isSingleRoot

-This property is optional, and if present and if it is `true` the object is guaranteed to always only ever have one root node.
+This property is optional, but if present and if `true` the object guarantees to always only ever have one root node.

 Single root node components can be used more efficently in `foreach` blocks so if an